Skip to main content

 The .asoundrc File

-The base image includes an .asoundrc file at /home/aibox/.asoundrc.
-This configures ALSA to route through PulseAudio, so applications that use ALSA (rather than PulseAudio directly) also get audio output.
+The seeded home configuration includes an .asoundrc file at /home/aibox/.asoundrc.
+This configures ALSA to route through PulseAudio, so applications that use ALSA rather than PulseAudio directly also get audio output when the audio-voice addon is installed.

 Troubleshooting